StackStorm/st2docs/docs/source/mistral_result.rst

 the workflow execution, completing a task, or completing the workflow.

-Prior to v2.7, |st2| queries Mistral to check on workflow execution status and the status of individual tasks via st2resultstracker.
+Prior to v2.7, |st2| queries Mistral to check on workflow execution status and the status of individual tasks via ``st2resultstracker``.
 This mechanism has a number of configuration settings.
-See :ref:`mistral-workflows-latency` section about how to fine-tune the Mistral workflows completion time opposed to CPU usage.
+See :ref:`mistral-workflows-latency` section about how to fine-tune the Mistral workflows completion time vs CPU consumption.

 Since v2.7, the results tracking mechanism is replaced with a callback mechanism from Mistral.
 Instead of |st2|
 querying Mistral at regular interval, Mistral is configured to callback |st2| on task and workflow completion.